tr31zh/robot_racine/README.md

 ### send_images.py

-This script is launched by the UI if not active to automatically send the images to the server automatically every 10 minutes.
+This script is launched by the UI every 6 minutes if not already running to send images to either a connected USB key or a distant server if the script has been properly configured.

 ### camera_setting.py